cnvrg/data-connectors/jira/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-This connector extracts data from SalesForce based on user inputs.
+This connector extracts data from Jira based on user inputs.

 ## Input
 - `username`: User name of the account.
 User can set the username in the environment variables with key as USER_NAME